Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Zero-temperature mapping between potentials and wavefunctions

-$\bullet$ pinned states:\\ As in the case of pinned occupation numbers the minimum of $E[\gamma]$ will be at the boundary of the domain, we cannot use Eq. \eq{eq.app.b.euler}.
-It would be possible to adjust the Euler-Lagrange equation by an incorporation of Kuhn-Tucker multipliers \cite{Kuhn_Tucker.1951} but there is a simpler way, as described in the following.\\ The fact that for pinned states, the derivatives are allowed to be different from $\mu$ allows us to construct one-particle potential which leave the gs-1RDM invariant.
+\paragraph*{\textup{\textbf{(ii)Pinned states~ ~}}} For pinned occupation numbers the minimum of $E[\gamma]$ is at the boundary of the domain, and hence, we cannot use Eq.~\Eq{eq.app.b.euler}.
+It is possible to adjust the Euler-Lagrange equation by incorporating Kuhn-Tucker multipliers\cite{KT51}, but there is a simpler way, as described in the following.

+We exploit the fact that the derivatives in Eq.~\Eq{eq.app.b.euler} can be different from $\mu$ for pinned states and construct a one-particle potential which leaves the gs-1RDM invariant.
 This potential shall be governed by the generally nonlocal kernel $u(x,x')$.
-By choosing it to be diagonal in the basis of natural orbitals of the gs-1RDM we ensure that the orbitals will not change upon addition of the potential.
-For simplicity, we choose only one component to be non-vanishing.
+By choosing it diagonal in the natural orbital basis of the gs-1RDM we ensure that the orbitals do not change upon addition of the potential.
+For simplicity, we choose only one component to be non-vanishing, namely